AnasMourahib/Dependence-modeling-/README.md

 > GitHub will not render the HTML properly.
 > Use the link above for the rendered version.

 ---

 ## 📄 (Session 5, simple example of Simpson's Paradox and hidden common factors)

-The PDF file with the exmaple is available at
+The PDF file with the example is available at:

 👉 **[Open the pdf file](https://github.com/AnasMourahib/Dependence-modeling-/blob/main/Session5/Simpson's%20paradox.pdf)**

 ---

-## 📄HTML Report — (Session 6, causal structure learning using additive noise models, R implementatiom)
+## 📄HTML Report — (Session 6, causal structure learning using additive noise models, R implementation)

-The knitted HTML report for **additive noise moodels** method is available at:
+The knitted HTML report for **additive noise models** method is available at:

 👉 **[Open the report](https://anasmourahib.github.io/Dependence-modeling-/Session6/ANM_simulation.html)**